These vegan blueberry breakfast bars are healthy oatmeal bars with a juicy, sweet blueberry chia seed jam and crunchy oatmeal crumble on top.

-- Nuts– replace rolled oats by chopped walnuts, almonds, pecan or shredded coconut or a combo of all!
+- Nuts– replace rolled oats with chopped walnuts, almonds, pecan or shredded coconut, or a combo of all!

-I love to share with you our family favorite healthy vegan recipes and you may also like the following vegan gluten-free breakfast recipes.
+I love to share simple healthy vegan recipes, so you may also like the following vegan gluten-free breakfast recipes.

-Made this blueberry oatmeal breakfast bar recipe and you want to share a picture with me?
-Join me on Instagram, I reply to all your messages.
+Have you made this blueberry oatmeal breakfast bar recipe?
+Share a picture with me!
+Join me on Instagram.
+I reply to all your messages.

 - Squeeze the batter with your hands to bring all the ingredients in contact and create a dough that sticks together.
 If too dry (may happen if you are using a coarse oat flour), add 1-2 tablespoons of water, add 1 at a time, until the dough is soft and stick together.

-- Press 13/4 cup of the dough all over the baking dish, using a spatula to smoothen the dough and making sure there is no hole left.
-Set aside leftover dough in a small mixing bowl, in the fridge, this will be used for the crumble top of the bar.
+- Press 1 3/4 cup of the dough all over the baking dish, using a spatula to smoothen the dough and making sure there is no hole left.
+Set aside leftover dough in a small mixing bowl in the fridge.
+You will use it for the crumble on top of the bar.

 - Place the pan in the fridge while you make the blueberry chia seed jam.

-- Cook for 1-2 minutes on medium heat until bubbles form on side of the pan.
+- Cook for 1-2 minutes on medium heat until bubbles form on the sides of the pan.

-- Mash the blueberries using a fork or potato masher and keep cooking for 2 minutes, stirring all the time to avoid the jam to burn.
-It should slightly thicken but stil be very runny, it will thicken in the oven don't worry.
+- Mash the blueberries using a fork or potato masher and keep cooking for 2 minutes, stirring all the time to prevent the jam from burning.
+It should slightly thicken but still be very runny.
+It will thicken in the oven, don't worry.

-- Pour the jam on top of the prepared crust the use the remaining dough to crumble all other the bar.
+- Pour the jam on top of the prepared crust then use the remaining dough to crumble all other the bar.